richardbaihe/richardbaihe.github.io/source/_posts/homepage.md

 ---
 # About

-I am a second year PhD. student working with [Ming Li](https://scholar.google.ca/citations?user=oGgPXFEAAAAJ&hl=en) at University of Waterloo .
+I am a second-year Ph.D. student working with [Ming Li](https://scholar.google.ca/citations?user=oGgPXFEAAAAJ&hl=en) at University of Waterloo .

 The focus of my research lies on language modeling and text representation learning.